sunnyyan97/Data-Science-Portfolio/README.md

 [**CIA Factbook Analysis with SQL**](https://github.com/sunnyyan97/Data-Science-Portfolio/blob/main/CIA%20Factbook%20Analysis%20with%20SQL%20(1).ipynb)

 In this project, I query a SQLite database in order to analyze CIA factbook data about countries in the world.
-SQL queries revealed that Bangladesh is the most densely populated country in the world according to the CIA data.
+Discovered that according to the CIA data, Bangladesh is the most densely populated country in the world.

 [**Analyzing Lottery Probabilities**](https://github.com/sunnyyan97/Data-Science-Portfolio/blob/main/Analyzing%20Lottery%20Probabilities.ipynb)